Once a nurse, always a nurse. But what if you have concluded that you don’t want to work as a nurse anymore?

 After all, nurses are lifelong learners by nature.
 Taking on a new job away from the bedside can be exciting.
 Where will you end up next?
-Have you ever considered looking for a way to use your nursing degree working for a corporation, or as a nurse entrepreneur?
+Have you ever considered looking for a way to use your nursing degree working for a corporation or as a nurse entrepreneur?

-If the answer is YES, then you may be ready to embark upon a new nursing career journey.
+If the answer is YES, you may be ready to embark on a new nursing career journey.
 It is time to open up your mind to new nursing jobs away from the bedside.

 8 Awesome Nursing Jobs Away From The Bedside

 #1.
 Medical Device Sales Representative

 Medical device sales representatives are sales experts who sell medical equipment to hospitals, surgery centers, or physician offices.
-Their job is to detail the unique features and benefits of their products and work as a liaison between the device company and the client.
+Their job is to detail their products’ unique features and benefits and work as a liaison between the device company and the client.

-Many medical device sales representatives spend time in hospital operating rooms teaching physicians and staff on how to use their company’s products.
+Many medical device sales representatives spend time in hospital operating rooms teaching physicians and staff how to use their company’s products.
 However, many sales reps sell products directly to hospital units as well.

 How to get a job in medical device sales: